 Whether you have improved your academic record, received a promotion, begun a new and exciting project, increased your community involvement, or taken on some sort of personal challenge, the key to success with this essay is conveying a very deliberate path of achievement.
 Kellogg wants to know that you have been actively striving to improve yourself and your profile, and that you have seized opportunities during the previous year to do so, because a Kellogg MBA is vital to you.
 The responses to this essay question will vary greatly from one candidate to the next, because each person’s needs and experiences differ.
 We are more than happy to provide one-on-one assistance with this highly personal essay to ensure that your efforts over the past year are presented in the best light possible.

-Kellogg may have rephrased and reformatted this prompt this year, but our advice for approaching it remains the same.
 However tempted you might be, this is not the place to paste in a strong essay you wrote for another school or to offer a few anecdotes that you were unable to incorporate into any of your other essays.
 Instead, this is your opportunity, if needed, to address any questions an admissions officer might have about your candidacy.
 We encourage you to download our free mbaMission Optional Essays Guide, in which we offer detailed advice on when and how to take advantage of the optional essay, along with multiple sample essays, to help you mitigate any problem areas in your profile.

 - There are practice questions that you may complete as many times as you like to get comfortable with the format and technology.
 The practice questions and experience will simulate the actual video essay experience, so this is meant to be a useful tool to help you feel prepared.